 The dramatic photos of smoky fires sweeping through the Brazilian Amazon that garnered worldwide attention in August do not correspond to burning rainforest, but instead mostly correlate to land that was deforested earlier in 2019 and was then set ablaze in August to complete the land’s conversion for agricultural use, according to a report released today by the Monitoring of the Andean Amazon Project (MAAP).
 Mongabay had exclusive access to the report ahead of its release.

-At least 52,500 hectares (130,000 acres) — the equivalent to 72,000 soccer fields — were cleared of forest earlier in 2019, and then burned in August, the report showed.
-The majority of the occurrences were observed in the northern state of Amazonas, which accounted alone for 15,606 hectares (38,563 acres), or about 30 percent of the total cleared-and-burned areas.
+At least 125,000 hectares (310,000 acres) — the equivalent to 172,000 soccer fields — were cleared of forest earlier in 2019, and then burned in August, the report showed.
+The majority of the occurrences were observed in the northern state of Amazonas, which accounted alone for 39,100 hectares (96,618 acres), or about 30 percent of the total cleared-and-burned areas.
 Major deforested-and-burned lands were also detected in the northern states of Rondônia and Pará, where fire hotspots were also prominent in August.
-These were the latest figures available before this article was published.

 The findings offer the first known base map linking 2019 deforestation and fire hotspots, and were presented with supporting evidence utilizing 16 high-resolution time lapse videos unveiling the process of forest clearing and overlapping fire occurrences in the northern Amazon region.